Hutchins celebrates: Anniversary Week 2011

 The School’s 165th birthday has been marked in true Hutchins style with a suite of events offering ways for every member of our community to celebrate.

 The Early Learning Centre and Junior School Assembly marked the beginning of the week’s events.
-Special guests included Chairman of the Board, Mr Lance Balcombe and Mr Gene Phair representing The Hutchins School Old Boys Association.
+Special guests included Chairperson of the Board, Mr Lance Balcombe and Mr Gene Phair representing The Hutchins School Old Boys Association.

 Our younger students treated guests, staff and classmates to an entertaining mix of musical items.
 Performances included Keith Sharp’s Chicken in the Kitchen sung by the Treble Singers and accompanied by the Junior Strings, Jack Johnston’s With My Own Two Hands sung by Year 5K and Joyeux Anniversaire (happy birthday) sung by Year 1M.
 Mrs Jenny Manthey spoke to the boys about our inspiring “Hutchins Lions”; our distinguished Old Boys.
 Mr Gene Phair also gave an address.
 After the service, in keeping with School tradition, the Junior School and Early Learning Centre’s anniversary cake was cut by the youngest student, Joshua Zeeman and oldest student Daniel Kelleher.